Virginia Declaration of Rights: Drafting and adoption

 Ten articles were initially drafted by George Mason c.
 May 20–26, 1776; three other articles were added in committee, seen in the original draft in the handwriting of Thomas Ludwell Lee, but the author is unknown.

 James Madison later proposed liberalizing the article on religious freedom, but the larger Virginia Convention made further changes.
 It was later amended by Committee and the entire Convention, including the addition of a section on the right to a uniform government (Section 14).
 Patrick Henry persuaded the convention to delete a section that would have prohibited bills of attainder, arguing that ordinary laws could be ineffective against some terrifying offenders.

 Edmund Pendleton proposed the line "when they enter into a state of society" which allowed slave holders to support the declaration of universal rights which would be understood not to apply to slaves as they were not part of civil society.
+Mason owned over 100 slaves at the time.

 Mason based his initial draft on the rights of citizens described in earlier works such as the English Bill of Rights (1689) and the writings of John Locke.
 The Declaration can be considered the first modern Constitutional protection of individual rights for citizens of North America.
 It rejected the notion of privileged political classes or hereditary offices such as the members of Parliament and House of Lords described in the English Bill of Rights.

 The Declaration consists of sixteen articles on the subject of which rights "pertain to [the people of Virginia] ... as the basis and foundation of Government."
 In addition to affirming the inherent nature of rights to life, liberty, property, and pursuing and obtaining happiness and safety, the Declaration both describes a view of Government as the servant of the people, and enumerates its separation of powers into the administration, legislature, and judiciary.
 Thus, the document is unusual in that it not only prescribes legal rights, but it also describes moral principles upon which a government should be run.
+The paper the Declaration is written on bears a watermark of the coat of arms of British king George III, possibly necessary to comply with the Stamp Act imposed on the American colonies.